binwiederhier/ntfy/docs/config.md

 * `auth-default-access` defines the default/fallback access if no access control entry is found; it can be set to `read-write` (default), `read-only`, `write-only` or `deny-all`.

+### Managing users + access
-Once configured, you can use the `ntfy user` command to add/modify/delete users (with either a `user` or an `admin` role).
-To control granular access to specific topics, you can use the `ntfy access` command to modify the access control list.
+Once configured, you can use the `ntfy user` command to add/modify/delete users, and  the `ntfy access` command to modify the access control list to allow/deny access to specific topic or topic patterns.

+XXXXXXXXXXXXXXXXXXXx

-### Example: private instance
+### Example: Private instance
 The easiest way to configure a private instance is to set `auth-default-access` to `deny-all` in the `server.yml`:

 ``` yaml